opea-project/GenAIComps/comps/image2video/README.md

 # Image-to-Video Microservice

-Image-to-Video is a task that generate video in conditioning the provided image(s).
+Image-to-Video is a task that generate video conditioning on the provided image(s).
 This microservice supports image-to-video task by using Stable Video Diffusion (SVD) model.

 # 🚀1.
 Start Microservice with Python (Option 1)